New results on graph matching from degree preserving growth: Forcibly (0,1) -factor graphic degree sequences

-In addition to \cref{eq:max}, a set of similar inequalities hold, that are almost the same as the inequalities found by Gale and Ryser, see~\cite[Exercise 5.2.21.]{west_combinatorial_2020}.
-This leads to a slightly stronger, but a computationally heavier result than \Cref{tm:maxbound}. \begin{lemma} Let $M$ be a maximal matching in $G$ and let its degree sequence $\d$ be arranged.
+In addition to inequality (\ref{eq:max}), we can study the derived subgraph $G[U,V]$, getting the following inequality system.
+This leads to a slightly stronger, but a computationally more complicated result than \Cref{tm:maxbound}. \begin{lemma} Let $M$ be a maximal matching in $G$ and let its degree sequence be $\d$.
 Then

-\end{lemma} \begin{proof} Delete each edge within $V_M$, except $M$.
-In the derived graph $G'$ (where the new degrees $d'(v)$ in $V_M$ may be smaller than in $G$) we have a bipartite graph plus our matching $M$.
-Since $M$ is maximal, $U_M$ must induce an empty graph.
-Thus the set of edges incident on a vertex of $U$ must be also incident on $V_M$.
-The inequality system appears in the well-known Gale-Ryser theorem which fully describes the graphic bipartite degree sequences. \end{proof} We have the following result on the forcibly $k$-matching graphic problem. \begin{theorem} The size of every maximal matching $M$ in any realization of an arranged degree sequence $\d$ is at least
+\end{lemma} \begin{proof} Since $M$ is a maximal matching in $G$, $U_M$ must induce an empty graph in $G$.
+The number of edges incident on $U$ is counted on the RHS of \cref{eq:max-matchingGR}.
+The set of edges incident on a vertex of $U$ must be also incident on $V_M$.
+A vertex $v\in V_M$ is joined to at most $d(v)-1$ vertices of $U$, because the edge of $M$ which is incident on $v$ is not incident on $U_M$.
+Also, $v$ is joined to at most $|U|$ vertices of $U$.
+Therefore the RHS of \cref{eq:max-matchingGR} is bounded by the sum of $\min\{d(v)-1,|U|\}$ for all $v\in V_M$.
+(This inequality system is very similar to the one, that appears in the well-known Gale-Ryser theorem, which fully describes the graphic bipartite degree sequences (\cite{G57, R57}). \end{proof} We have the following result on the forcibly $k$-matching graphic problem. \begin{theorem} The size of every maximal matching $M$ in any realization of a non-increasing degree sequence $\d$ is at least